gbrunner/court-js/README.md

 # court-js
-Repository for javascript and html basketball shotchart visualizations.
+Looking for cool ways to visualize basketball shotcharts in a web app?
+Check out the samples in court-js.